Andrehatlo/andrehatlo.github.io/_posts/2019-02-19-react-state-vs-props.md

 export default Counters;
 ```

-If you take a closer look at the `render` part of the `Counter` component:
+If you take a closer look at the `render` method of the `Counters` component:

 ```javascript
 <Counter key={counter.id} value={counter.value} id={counter.id}></Counter>